 The actuarial function at KLP has responsibilities and duties as described in the Solvency II rules.
 The actuarial function is organised as an integral part of the risk management function.
 In order to safeguard its independence, the head of the actuarial function is allowed to report to the Group CEO and the Board on all matters within its area of responsibility.
 The actuarial function also reports directly to the Group CEO every quarter.
-The report deals with the activities and assessments made by the actuarial function in the quarter and helps to demonstrate its independence.
+The report outlines the activities and assessments made by the actuarial function in the quarter and helps to demonstrate its independence.

 The role and responsibilities of the actuarial function are described in the policy for the actuarial function, adopted by the Board of KLP.
+The actuarial function is an independent control function responsible for actuarial tasks.
 The actuarial function should ensure that technical provisions are calculated by a combination of:

-- Ensuring that methods, models and assumptions used in the calculation of technical provisions are appropriate - Assessing whether the data used in the calculation of technical provisions is sufficient to ensure the necessary quality - Comparing best estimates with the Company's experience - Informing the Board and senior management as to whether the calculation of insurance technical provisions is reliable and sufficient - Testing any simplified calculations of best estimates based on approximate values and individual assessments of notified claims cases - Expressing a view on the Company's policy for underwriting risk
+- Ensuring that methods, models and assumptions used in the calculation of technical provisions are appropriate - Assessing whether the data used in the calculation of technical provisions is sufficient and of the necessary quality - Comparing best estimates with the Company's experience - Informing the Board and senior management as to whether the calculation of insurance technical provisions is reliable and sufficient

-- Expressing a view as to whether the Company's reinsurance programme is sufficient - Contributing to the effective implementation of the risk management system, particularly with regard to the risk modelling which forms the basis for calculating the Solvency Capital Requirement and self-assessment of the Company's capital needs
+- Testing any simplified calculations of best estimates based on approximate values and individual assessments of notified claims cases - Expressing a view on the Company's policy for underwriting risk - Expressing a view as to whether the Company's reinsurance programme is sufficient - Contributing to the effective implementation of the risk management system, particularly with regard to the risk modelling which forms the basis for calculating the Solvency Capital Requirement and self-assessment of the Company's capital needs